KShewengger/ngx-express-typescript-starter/README.md

 #### 4. Babel and tsconfig paths support on Node and Angular

 ```
-AVOID:
-On node    : import {} from '../../shared/enums/tables/user'
-On angular : import {} from './app.component'

-INSTEAD USE:
 import {} from '@app/enums';
 import {} from '@app/app.component'   or '@app/user/user.component'